All The Data Facebook Collects - And How To Stop This

 When it comes to Facebook’s marketing campaigns and policies, they often portray themselves as allowing you, the user to be in control of your data.
 It’s worth noting that this is very often privacy washing and simply clever wording to make you feel in control of your data.

-Facebook even plans to use your data to train AI
+Facebook uses your data to train AI

-We already knew that Facebook collects our data to sell to advertisers, but now it even wants to use EU citizens Facebook and Instagram data to train Meta AI.
-Unfortunately, for US citizens, Meta already starting taking their data and incorporating it into their generative AI features last year.
-For people in the US there’s no way to opt out of this.
+We already knew that Facebook collects our data to sell to advertisers, but now it even wants to use EU citizens’ Facebook and Instagram data to train Meta AI.
+Unfortunately, for US citizens, MetaAI was introduced in the US in 2023.
+Since then, Meta has been collecting data dating as far back as 2007 from its Facebook and Instagram users and incorporating it into their generative AI features.
+For people in the US, there’s no way to opt out of this.

 Where do you go from here?